About the Summer BushMoot

 For Everyone - Attending the Moot does not depend on you having any experience in the outdoors, there really is something for everyone.

 Families - Families and children have always been welcome at the Moot, it's a secure site where they can have all the fun nature can provide.

 Communal Meal - Each year we have a hugely popular communal Pot Luck meal which everyone is invited to attend and bring food to put on the table, it works if you bring enough food for you and your family/friends and then we all share.

-This year will be on the 7th August at about 6pm.
+This year the meal will be on the 5th August at about 6pm.
 It's a great opportunity to relax and enjoy each others company and get to know everyone else.
 Bring a big pot!!

 eTickets - Once you book you will receive an email with your registration number on it, this is the number you need to give when you arrive at the Moot, it will be linked to your name and other details on our records.